top of page

 Congratulations on receiving your first Nurtio parcel!

-We strive to pack the hardware carefully before shipping.
-But to save you from any inconvenience later, we always recommend testing the equipment you have just received to ensure that everything is working correctly and that nothing was dislodged during transportation.
+We do our best to pack your hardware securely before shipping.
+However, to avoid any surprises later, we strongly recommend testing all the equipment as soon as you receive it.
+This ensures everything is working correctly and that nothing was shaken loose during transport.

-Is all your equipment working properly?
-Great!
-Now, don't forget to take the batteries out of the sensor(s), disconnect the gateway, and put all the hardware aside until you're ready to install it at your service site.
+Once you’ve confirmed everything’s working, remove the batteries from the sensors, unplug the gateway, and store all the hardware safely until you're ready to install it at your service site.

 Step 2.
 Make sure you have a customer account and log into Back office